HHCHunter/HITMAN/README.md

 Disclaimer: Not to be used for piracy or un-authorized access to servers.

 ## h6xxtea
-This is used to make changes to HITMAN's engine configuration file.
-For unknown reasons IOI decided to encypt this file, which is actually useful for people who want to make extended configuration changes beyond that of the ingame settings.
+This is used to decrypt thumbs.dat for editing and re-encrypt it for the engine to use after editing.
+The thumbs.dat file is HITMAN's engine configuration file.
+For unknown reasons IOI decided to encypt this file, which is a useful file for people who want to make extended configuration changes beyond that of ingame settings.

 ## Fileformats
-Useful to understand what folders when extracted are what.
+This is a useful for beginers to understand what is inside of folders that are extracted by QuickBMS.

 ## QuickBMS
 Scripts and Hashlist to be used with QuickBMS